lukehuang/finnmath/README.md

 * the Eclipse Foundation for the Eclipse IDE
 * JetBrains s.r.o. for IntelliJ IDEA Community Edition
 * Google for Guava and Error Prone
-* the Apache Software Foundation for Groovy, Commons Lang and Commons Math
+* the Apache Software Foundation for Groovy, Commons Lang, Commons Math and the Apache License
 * QOS.ch for SLF4J
 * Joel Costigliola for AssertJ
 * the JUnit team for JUnit